mii-chan/ios-cer-profile-expiration-date-checker/README.md

 DANGERDAY|`"30"`| If an expiration day is less than the day, the Slack attachment color will be red

 #### schedule-expression
 Specify a Schedule Expression for CloudWatch Event to invoke the Lambda function on a regular schedule.
 Please specify like `ScheduleExpression: <Rate or Cron expression>` as written in line 5.
-For more information on Scheduled Expressions, see AWS official Document, [Schedule Expressions Using Rate or Cron](http://docs.aws.amazon.com/ja_jp/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).
+For more information on Schedule Expressions, see AWS official Document, [Schedule Expressions Using Rate or Cron](http://docs.aws.amazon.com/ja_jp/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).

 ### 5. Make sure you're in the project root, then execute the script below in terminal.
 Automatically create CloudFormation stacks and deploy Lambda in your AWS Account!
 - `$ ./scripts/setup.sh`